ThreatConnect-Inc/threatconnect-developer-docs/api_docs.rst

 Whoami Service
 ~~~~~~~~~~~~~~

-The ``whoami`` branch, shown below, provides information about the current user.
+The ``whoami`` service, shown below, provides information about the current user.

 ::